Encoding Musical Style with Transformer Autoencoders: Related Work

-\textbf{Controllable generations using representation learning:} There is also a wide range of recent work on controllable generations, where we focus on the music domain. \citep{engel2017latent} proposes to constrain the latent space of unconditional generative models to sample with respect to some predefined attributes, whereas we explicitly define our conditioning signal in the data space and learn a global representation of its style during training.
+\textbf{Controllable generations using representation learning:} There is also considerable work on controllable generations, where we focus on the music domain. \citep{engel2017latent} proposes to constrain the latent space of unconditional generative models to sample with respect to some predefined attributes, whereas we explicitly define our conditioning signal in the data space and learn a global representation of its style during training.
 The Universal Music Translation network aims to translate music across various styles, but is not directly comparable to our approach as they work with raw audio waveforms \citep{mor2018universal}.
 Both \citep{meade2019exploring} and MuseNet \citep{payne2019} generate music based on user preferences, but adopt a slightly different approach: the models are specifically trained with labeled tokens (e.g., composer and instrumentation) as conditioning input, while our Transformer autoencoder's global style representation is learned in an unsupervised way.
+We emphasize Transformer autoencoder's advantage of learning unsupervised representations of style, as obtaining ground truth annotations for music data may be prohibitively challenging.